 Sports facilities are equally wide-ranging including (four) basketball courts; (two) football fields; cricket pitch; volleyball court; 8-lane running track with integral areas for field events including long jump, shot put, discus and javelin; Primary 25 meters swimming pools; Main 25M pool with provsion for water polo; (five) Cricket nets with flood lights; (three) Tennis courts; multipurpose hall with provision for Badminton and Basketball; gymnasium; and, cycling and roller skating track.

-In many ways too, GEMS Modern Academy has an important role within the UAE in providing a benchmark for ISCE curriculum provision which is, in our view, far too limited.
+In many ways too, we think that GEMS Modern Academy has an important role within the UAE in providing a benchmark for ISCE curriculum provision which is, in our view, far too limited.